JuliaLang/julia/doc/src/devdocs/boundscheck.md

 9164911648 # inconsistent results or segfault
 ```

+While the original source of the error here is `1:length(A)`, the use of `@inbounds`
+increases the consequences from a bounds error to a less easily caught and debugged unsafe
+memory access.
+It is often difficult or impossible to prove that a method which uses
-Weigh the benefits of performance improvements against the risk of segfaults
+`@inbounds` is safe, so one must weigh the benefits of performance improvements against the
-and silent misbehavior when using `@inbounds`, especially in public facing APIs.
+risk of segfaults and silent misbehavior, especially in public facing APIs.

 ## Propagating inbounds